 Ensures that all HDR candidates enrolled at RMIT have access to on-campus, non-laboratory workspace to facilitate the good progress and completion of their research.This process belongs to the Higher degrees by research policy.

 1.1.
 RMIT recognises the importance of nurturing emerging researchers and encouraging a scholastic community through the provision of fit-for-purpose workspace and facilities.

 1.2.
-HDR workspace allocation is in alignment with the Infrastructure policy [under development] governing workspace allocation for the staff of the University.
+HDR workspace allocation is in alignment with the Infrastructure and asset security policy governing workspace allocation for the staff of the University.